soheilhr/MVDoppler/README.md

   ├── val.txt
 ```

-For ease of usage, `design_table.csv` has the information for snapshots and training folds.
+`design_table.csv` includes the metadata for the entire dataset (train, val and test) in camma seperated values (CSV) format.

-`train.txt`, `val.txt`, and `test.txt` have the snapshots `fname` in the train set, validation set, and test set for fold 0, respectively.
+`train.txt`, `val.txt`, and `test.txt` have the snapshot `fname`s in the train set, validation set, and test set for fold 0, respectively.

 Labels in `design_table.csv`: # TODO: needs check
 ```
-- ID
+- ID: snapshot ID unique per class
-- exp_fname: 10s-episode name ?(20220610130012.npz)
+- exp_fname: source episode name (to be used for cross-episode validation)
-- fname: snapshot name
+- fname: full snapshot name
 - pattern: class name
-- subject: subject index
+- subject: subject index (between 0 and 12)
-- notes: not used #TODO
+- notes: not used
 - sex: subject sex
 - age: subject age
 - height: subject height (cm)
-- signal_mean: snapshot magnitude mean value
+- signal_mean: snapshot signal intensity magnitud mean value
-- signal_sd: snapshot magnitude standard deviation
+- signal_sd: snapshot signal intensity standard deviation
-- snapshot_idx: snapshot index in the episode
+- snapshot_idx: snapshot index within the corresponding episode
-- x: x-axis in Region of Interest (RoI), a number within [5,15]
+- x: Location across x-axis in Region of Interest (cross-range direction of Radar0), expected to be between [-5,5] meters
-- y: x-axis in Region of Interest (RoI), a number within [5,15]
+- y: Location across y-axis in Region of Interest (range direction of Radar0), expected to be between [5,15] meters
 - noise_db: noise power (dB)
-- frame: ?
-(21.5)
-- t: ?
-- rx: ?
-- ry: ?
+- frame: snapshot median frame index (used to locate a snapshot within its corresponding episode)
+- t: snapshot median time relative to the corresponding episode in seconds
+- r0: range as measured by radar0
+- r1: range as measured by radar1
 - vx: velocity on x-axis
 - vy: velocity on y-axis
-- snr_db_x: signal-to-noise ratio (SNR) on x-axis (dB) ?
+- snr_db_0: signal-to-noise ratio (SNR) observed by radar0 (dB)
-- snr_db_y: ?
-- san_check_corrupt: if FALSE, the snapshot is not corrupted
+- snr_db_1: signal-to_noise ratio (SNR) observed by radar1 (dB)
-- episode_idx: episode index in one experiment?
+- episode_idx: episode index within each class
 - fold: fold number (4 folds in total)
-- val_set: if TRUE, is in validation set
+- val_set: if TRUE, snapshot is used for validation instead of training
 ```

-Labels in `meta_data.json` detail can be found in supplementary material in the paper <a href="https://arxiv.org/"> Paper [arxiv] </a>
+`meta_data.json` provides details of radar waveforms and processing paramters.
+More information can be found in supplementary material in the paper <a href="https://arxiv.org/"> Paper [arxiv] </a>
 TODO: do we need to specify?
 Or can mention in the paper?

 ## Environment Setup
 1. Clone this repoitory